grackle-project/grackle/doc/source/Integration.rst

    :c:data:`H2_self_shielding` is set to 2.
 Field data should be in :c:data:`length_units`.

+.. c:var:: gr_float *isrf_habing

+   Pointer to a field containing values of the strength of the insterstellar radiation field used in the calculation of dust heating.
+This is used when :c:data:`use_isrf_field` is set to 1.
+The units of this field should be the same as those of the :c:data:`interstellar_radiation_field` parameter.

 It is not necessary to attach a pointer to any field that you do not intend to use.